 Of course, casinos are constantly adjusting to market conditions, and many smaller venues simply don’t update their websites that often.
 With this in mind, you may be able to locate a few holdover High Low Pai Gow Poker tables at your local casino or tribal gaming establishment, so place a few phone calls and hope for the best.
 You can also pick one of our recommended online casinos and keep checking with them.

 Strategic Considerations for High Low Pai Gow Poker

-When it comes to analyzing the strategic elements found in any form of Pai Gow Poker, the High Low variety or any other, a game offering so many poker hand possibilities and player decisions poses an enormous challenge.
+When it comes to analyzing the strategic elements found in any form of Pai Gow Poker, the High Low variety or any other, a game offers so many poker hand possibilities and player decisions poses an enormous challenge.

 Thankfully, experienced casino game theorist and mathematician Michael Shackleford, who serves the gambling community through his Wizard of Odds website, spent the time necessary to devise a proper strategy for setting your hands in Pai Gow Poker.

 Simple Pai Gow Poker Strategy